Pregnancy SmartSiteTM

 Medicines, Herbs, and Supplements

-Your provider may have you take a medicine called alpha-1- blocker.
+Your provider may have you take a medicine called an alpha-1- blocker.
 Most people find that these medicines help their symptoms.
 Symptoms often get better 3 to 7 days after starting on the medicine.
 You must take this medicine every day.
-There are several medicines in this category, including terazosin (Hytrin), doxazosin (Cardura), tamsulosin (Flomax), alfuzosin (Uroxatrol), and silodosin (Rapaflo).
+There are several medicines in this category, including terazosin (Hytrin), doxazosin (Cardura), tamsulosin (Flomax), alfuzosin (Uroxatral), and silodosin (Rapaflo).

 Other medicines such as finasteride or dutasteride may also be prescribed.
 These medicines help shrink the prostate over time and help with symptoms.